COMMUNITY DEVELOPMENT PROGRAM

 The Kalano Community Association’s Community Development Program (CDP) prides itself in exceeding the standard client service delivery.
 The CDP is an Australian Government initiative that engages and assists Job Seekers that enable skills development, training, overcome barriers and contribute to communities through various activities.
 It is designed to address the unique social and labour market conditions in remote Australian communities.
 It aims to increase employment and break the cycle of welfare dependency.

-Indigenous People Working For Indigenous People
+Aboriginal People Working For Aboriginal People

 Kalano’s CDP has become a leader in the Northern Territory as it uniquely maintains an average of about a 90% Aboriginal caseload and a 70% Aboriginal workforce.
 Our Case Managers are trusted by our clients as our approach is individually-service based and culturally-appropriate by nature.
 We understand the barriers facing our clients and work collaboratively with them to implement solutions suited to their needs to ensure their sustainability.